-- Bench is North America's largest bookkeeping service for small firms, including an app for tracking and a team of bookkeepers to do your books for you.
+- Looking for Bench accounting reviews?
+Bench is North America's largest bookkeeping service for small law firms.
 Learn more about Bench.

 - Xero is cloud-based accounting software suited for general-purpose accounting for small law firms and businesses, though it lacks trust accounting features.
-Learn more about Xero.
+Learn more about Xero Accounting Software.